 GP & Practice Nurse appointments

-In June 2020 our patients attended 99.1% of all appointments.
-This is 3110 out of 3137 appointments.
-Please help us to get this figure even higher by informing us as soon as possible if you're unable to attend your appointment.
+In September 2020, patients engaged in 98.2% of appointments (3049 out of 3102).
+Please help us to get this figure even higher by informing us as soon as possible if you no longer need your appointment - this allows us to offer the time with the clinician to somebody else in need.
 Thank you

 Here at North Preston Medical Practice, our patient and staff safety is our top priority.